top of page

 Warnings

 Tyrosine interacts with monoamine oxidase (MAO) inhibitors and antidepressants that affect serotonin and dopamine pathways.
-Use with caution if you are taking such medications.
+Caution is advised when taking these medications, as interactions may impact neurotransmitter levels.

 Food Sources